Nextomics/pipeline-for-isoseq/README.md

 ```

 ### 5. program list
-#### Please provide your an email address for us to send you the latest version of all the scripts.
+#### Please provide your email address for us to send you the latest version of all the scripts.
 #### Email address: qinjh@nextomics.org.
 - smrtanalysis (http://www.pacb.com/products-and-services/analytical-software/smrt-analysis/)
 - gmap (http://research-pub.gene.com/gmap/)